 About Our Program

-In addition, the Department of Anthropology maintains close ties with the Center for Archaeological Investigations and with the University Museum.
+In addition, Anthropology maintains close ties with the Center for Archaeological Investigations and with the University Museum.
 Many students work on field and curation projects with both units.
 Faculty are also active participants in the Center for Ecology, the Center for Delta Studies, and the Global Media Research Center, which are inter-disciplinary research centers on campus.

 Anthropology also forms a central part of several interdisciplinary minors on campus, including minors in Africana Studies (also now available as a major), Forensic Science, Latino and Latin American Studies, and Native American Studies.

 Our faculty and students work and study all around the world, in addition to our home base on the scenic campus in the beautiful hills of southern Illinois.
-We invite you to visit us through our website (our history, our faculty and student research, and our programs of study) or to drop by our department in Faner Hall, above the University Museum.
+We invite you to visit us through our website (our history, our faculty and student research, and our programs of study) or to drop by in Faner Hall, above the University Museum.